 As soon as you set eyes on Boulder, it’s obvious it’s a great place for hiking!
 You can explore the Flatirons (those flat red rocks that jut into the sky in the background), along with plenty of lakes, streams, and other mountain trails.

-Boulder is also only an hour from Rocky Mountain National Park, so while I’m mostly focusing on hiking trails in town, we’ll throw in a few suggestions there for you, too.
-You’re sure to find hikes near Boulder to fit your abilities!
+Boulder is also only an hour from Rocky Mountain National Park, so while I’m mostly focusing on hiking trails in town, I’ll throw in a few suggestions there for you, too.
+As a Colorado local who’s hiked many of these trails, I’m confident that several of these best hikes near Boulder, Colorado will fit your interests and abilities!

 Also, be sure to check out my list of 29 fun things to do in Boulder, Colorado for even more activities in the area!